Trades Business Consultant: Quoting, Cash Flow and Systems

 Cash flow pressure often comes from timing.
 Materials may be paid for before the customer pays.
 Staff and subcontractors need paying while the invoice is still outstanding.
 Deposits, staged payments and clear completion terms can protect the business.

-A simple financial health review can show which jobs create cash pressure and which payment rules need tightening.
+A simple cash flow review can show which jobs create pressure, which customers or project types delay payment, and which rules need tightening before more work is accepted.

 Build systems that do not rely only on the owner